timching/Sylius/UPGRADE-2.0.md

 #### Abandoning Sonata Blocks

-We are fully replacing Sonata Blocks with Twig hooks.
+Sonata Blocks have been fully replaced with Twig Hooks.

 #### Evolving Sylius Template Events to Twig Hooks